swiss-territorial-data-lab/proj-rooftops/README.md

 In addition to the general data, the segmentation workflow need:

 - LiDAR point clouds: the [tiles of the 2019 flight over the Geneva canton](https://ge.ch/sitggeoportal1/apps/webappviewer/index.html?id=311e4a8ae2724f9698c9bcfb6ab45c56) were used;
-- Shapes of the LiDAR tiles.
+- Shapes corresponding to the LiDAR tiles.

 ### Workflow